Complete classical guitar instruction in after-school classes.

 - Wednesdays, 2:15-3:00pm for Beginning students; 3:00-3:45pm for Advanced students

 - Taught by Harris Jackson

 Basalt Middle School

-Tuesdays and Thursdays, starting October 12 - CLASS IS FULL
+Tuesdays and Thursdays, starting October 12

 - Taught by Nick Lenio

 - Mondays and Wednesdays for Beginning Students, starting October 9, 3:35-4:20 pm

 - Tuesdays and Thursdays for Advanced Students, starting October 10, 3:35-4:20 pm